enigm4tik/uni_assignments/README.md

 ## Assignments in AI Concepts and Algorithms
 This is the second part of the ML class and used the same approach.
-Programming language of choise was Python 3 with libraries to perform machine learning.
+Programming language of choice was Python 3 with libraries to perform machine learning.

 * 01 Convolutional Neural Networks: Use a library of a CNN and compare the results against the library of a fully connected ANN
 * 02 Multiple Regression: Compare forward vs. backward selection